go-furnace/go-furnace/README.md

 To enable the plugin system, please set the environment property `FURNACE_ENABLE_PLUGIN_SYSTEM`.

-To use the plugin system, please look at the example plugins in the `plugins` folder.
+To use the plugin system, please look at the example plugins in project `furnace-plugins`.
 At the moment, plugins are not receiving the environment for further manipulations; however, this will be remedied.

 A plugin is a standalone go project with main package, and a single entry point function called `RunPlugin`.
 If the plugin fails